kimchitsigai/Articles-and-Tutorials/set_hostname_fqdn_on_ubuntu.md

 Each label must be between 1 and 63 characters long, and the entire hostname (including the delimiting dots) has a maximum of 255 characters.

+## Checking Current Hostname & FQDN

+To check your hostname, execute:

+	hostname

+and the current hostname, if any, will be displayed.
+Then, to check the existing FQDN, if any, execute:

+	hostname -f

+which should yield a result such as `pbx.yourdomain.tld`.

+## Naming Conventions

+So long as the above parameters are complied with, one can use just about any name as a hostname.
+Many server admins. use planets, places or loosely-labeled abbreviations of a particular servers basic purpose, e.g., `pbx`, `web1`, `web2`, `mail`, `ns1` (for nameserver) and so on.
+Have fun with hostnames if you'd like and utilize the names of people you know.

 ## Setting the Hostname

-Enter following commands to set the hostname, replacing plato with the hostname of your choice:
+Execute the following commands to set the hostname, replacing `example` with the hostname of your choice:

-	echo "plato" > /etc/hostname
+	echo "example" > /etc/hostname
 	hostname -F /etc/hostname

-If it exists, edit the file `/etc/default/dhcpcd` and comment out the `SET_HOSTNAME` directive (obviously, you can use whichever text editor you wish; but this guide assumes that you have installed the [vim text editor](https://www.digitalocean.com/community/articles/installing-and-using-the-vim-text-editor-on-a-cloud-server)); by executing:
+*If* it exists, edit the file `/etc/default/dhcpcd` and comment out the `SET_HOSTNAME` directive (obviously, you can use whichever text editor you wish; but this guide assumes that you have installed the [vim text editor](https://www.digitalocean.com/community/articles/installing-and-using-the-vim-text-editor-on-a-cloud-server)); by executing:

-	vim /etc/default/dhcpcd
+	sudo vim /etc/default/dhcpcd

 (Then, tap on the `i` key and use the arrow keys on your keyboard to navigate the text area.
-Then,
+Then, edit the `SET_HOSTNAME` directive by inserting a `#` symbol at the beginning of the line, i.e.

 	#SET_HOSTNAME='yes'